Important Information for Patients during the Covid-19 pandemic

 What happens at a home monitor fitting appointment?

-The cardiac technician will come to your door wearing new protective gear (gloves, face mask and an apron).
+The Cardiographer will come to your door wearing new protective gear (gloves, face mask and an apron).
 She may be accompanied by a colleague who will also be wearing full protective gear.
 They will introduce themselves and show you their NHS ID.

-Before coming into your house, the cardiac technician will ask you to confirm your name and date of birth.
+Before coming into your house, the Cardiographer will ask you to confirm your name and date of birth.
 She will then take your temperature and that of anyone who will be with you during the appointment.
 If everyone’s temperature is normal, the technicians can enter your house and proceed with the fitting.

-The fitting will take around 10 minutes during which the technician will tell you how the monitor works.
+The fitting will take around 10 minutes during which the Cardiographer will tell you how the monitor works.
 She will also show you how to remove it and refit it yourself for showering or bathing.

-The technician will give you a diary sheet and will explain how to complete it.
+The Cardiographer will give you a diary sheet and will explain how to complete it.
 You will need to return the sheet with the monitor at the end of the test.

 How do I return the monitor?

 You will be given a bag with cleaning wipes in which to return the monitor and leads.
 Please use the wipes to clean the outside of the monitor and the leads before placing in the bag with the completed diary sheet.
 The electrodes should be disposed of in your general waste bin.

-The cardiac technician will arrange a date/ time for collection with you.
+The Cardiographer will arrange a date/ time for collection with you.
 Please could you make sure that you have the bag ready before she comes.

 What happens after the appointment?

 The information about your heart’s activity will be reviewed by the cardiac doctor who will contact you either by phone or letter to explain the results and whether you will need further investigations and/or treatment.

 THE FOLLOWING PROVIDES ADDITIONAL INFORMATION ABOUT YOUR APPOINTMENT BUT PLEASE NOTE THAT NOT ALL OF IT IS RELEVANT DURING THE COVID-19 PANDEMIC

 What will happen at my appointment?